JacobsSensorLab/SkyAI-Sim/README.md

 Then make a python file in the src folder called: hidden_file.py and add the following line to it:

     api_key='<Your API Key>'

-## Access and use the data:

-Check notebooks folder.

 ## Download the Data: